 Resources Outside Yale Law School

 Students seeking international travel support through the Streicker and/or Holtzmann Fund may apply through a single application.
 Proposals should relate to academic research/writing projects conducted under YLS faculty supervision.
+Students are eligible for one Streicker or Holtzmann Fund award during their time as YLS students.
+Students should contact Sara Lulo, Director of International Programs, to discuss project proposals prior to submitting an application.
 Please note the following application deadlines for Streicker and Holtzmann:

-Monday, November 4 for proposed travel over winter or spring recesses
+Tuesday, December 1 for proposed travel over winter recess

-Monday, February 17 for proposed travel over spring or summer recesses
+Monday, February 15 for proposed travel over spring recess

 Yale Law School has limited funds to support students who have been invited to present a paper, written as part of their Law School education, at a scholarly conference.
 The award can be used to subsidize registration, travel, and lodging needs to present at the conference.
 JD students invited to present at a conference should contact Sachi Sugimoto Rodgers, Director of Student Affairs.
 Graduate students should contact Maria Dino, Director of Graduate Programs.